Cuckolding, farce, George Dandin, impoverished nobility, jealousy, joke, Marriage, Molière, the agroikos, the right & wrong

 Pastorals find their origin in Guarini‘s (1538-1612) Pastor Fido (1590), The Faithful Shepherd.
 As for George Dandin, a farce, it may also be rooted in Giovanni Boccacio‘s (1313-1375) Decameron, 4th, 7th, and 8th days.
 The Decameron contains 100 tales told by young men and women hiding from the plague.
 These were very influential.
 Chaucer may have read the Decameron when he was on a mission to Italy in 1372.
 The structure of his Canterbury Tales resembles that of the Decameron.

-George Dandin is also associated with an Indian work, the Dolopatos, written before the Common Era, before Christ, and translated into Arabic and Hebrew (see Salon littéraire).
+George Dandin is also associated with an Indian work, the Dolopatos, written before the Common Era and translated into Arabic and Hebrew (see Salon littéraire).
 It was also translated into Latin and then French.
-As well, this farce is rooted in Molière’s own Jalousie du Barbouillé, which may have been written before Molière’s return to Paris.
+It could be that Molière’s own Jalousie du Barbouillé, which may date back to 1650, was the dramatist’s source.

 The Agroikos – Impoverished Nobility